 Substituted Benzenes: The Garg Synthesis of Tubingensin A

 The development of arynes as reactive intermediates continues unabated.
 Xiaoming Zeng of Xi'an Jiaotong University developed (Org.
 Lett.
-2014, 16, 314. ) the reagent 27 for the bis-functionalization of the aryne derived from 26.
+2014, 16, 314.
+DOI: 10.1021/ol403346x) the reagent 27 for the bis-functionalization of the aryne derived from 26.
 As expected with the ortho methoxy aryne, 28 was produced as the dominant product.
-Daesung Lee of the University of Illinois, Chicago has been investigating the generaion of arynes by the thermal rearrangement of poly alkynes.
+Daesung Lee of the University of Illinois, Chicago has been investigating the generation of arynes by the thermal rearrangement of poly alkynes.
 He observed (J. Am.
 Chem.
 Soc.
-2013, 135, 4668. ) that under Ag catalysis, the aryne generated by the cyclization of 29 underwent intramolecular C-H insertion to give 30 with retention of absolute configuration.
+2013, 135, 4668.
+DOI: 10.1021/ja400477r) that under Ag catalysis, the aryne generated by the cyclization of 29 underwent intramolecular C-H insertion to give 30 with retention of absolute configuration.
 This reaction may be proceeding by rearrangement of the intermediate aryne to the Ag carbene.

 An aryne was also a key intermediate in the synthesis of Tubingensin A (33) reported (J. Am.
 Chem.
 Soc.
 2014, 136, 3036.
 DOI: 10.1021/ja501142e) by Neil K. Garg of UCLA.
 On exposure to NaNH2, 31 underwent both desilylation and dehydrohalogenation.
 The resulting enolate added to the newly-generated aryne to give the ketone 32.